yunitarp/ReasoningTrainDisruptionWithProlog/README.md

 # ReasoningTrainDisruptionWithProlog
-We try to reason about disruption pattern for train systems using Bayesian Network and Prolog. we suggest to run this program using SWI-Prolog version 7.6.1 for better performance.
+We reason about disruption pattern for train systems using Bayesian Network and Prolog.
+We suggest to run this program using SWI-Prolog version 7.6.1 for better performance.

 Here we provide steps by steps how to run this program :
-1. Please download all the files in this repository.
+1. Please going to the Prolog Program directory.
+Then, download all the files in this repository.
 2. Extract the .zip file.
 3. Go to the directory where the files is extracted, double click/run the "user_interface.pl" files.
-4. Consult the "rules.pl", "partwholerelation.pl", and "bayesian_networkN" that you want try to reason using the following command : consult('rules.pl').
+4. Consult the "rules.pl", "partwholerelation.pl", and "bayesian_networkN" that you want to reason using the following command : consult('rules.pl').
 	consult('partholerelation.pl').
-	consult('bayesian_network1.pl') %for example we want try to reason the bayesian network 1.
+	consult('bayesian_network1.pl') %for example if we want to reason the bayesian network 1.
 5. type "menu." on the Prolog interpreter.
-6. The all of menu will appear and just choose the menu number for query you want to see.
+6. The main menu will appear and just choose the menu number for query you want to answer.
-7. Here list of name disruptions :
+7. Here the list of disruptions' names :
-	- server_and_application
+	- ac
-	- static_inverter
+	- brake
-	- railway
+	- compressor
 	- door
+	- emergency
+	- fallen_tree
-	- suspension
+	- fire
 	- horn
-	- emergency
-	- brake
 	- mg
-	- switch
-	- service_table
 	- overhead_line
-	- signal
 	- pantograph
-	- fallen_tree
+	- railway
 	- series
+	- service_table
+	- server_and_application
+	- signal
+	- speedometer
+	- static_inverter
-	- fire
+	- suspension
-	- compressor
+	- switch
 	- traction
 	- wiper
-	- speedometer
 # Please type the name of disruptions correctly.